IBM/app-modernization-coexistence-layer/README.md

 On the Watson Assistant dashboard, on the left side of the screen click on `skills` icon.
 Click `Create skill` button.
 Select `Dialog skill` and click `Next`.

 Select `Upload skill` tab.
-The skill file is available if your cloned GitHub repo in the path `cloned parent directory/sources/chatbot/dialog.json`.
+The skill file is available if your cloned GitHub repo in the path `app-modernization-coexistence-layer/sources/chatbot/dialog.json`.
 Click `Drag and drop file here or click to select a file` and select the skill file.
 Click `Upload`.

 The dialog skill should be imported now.
 Next, click `Options` on left navigation menu for the skill. `Webhooks` under `Options` is selected by default.
 On this page under `URL`, enter the Webhook url you copied in the above section and append the URL with `.json`.
 **Note: Append the url with .json extension.
 Without the extension, functions won't be called**